darlim9141/Ualcan/README.md

 After download Web driver, change the code line 5 and 14 accoring to [this](https://github.com/SergeyPirogov/webdriver_manager).
-Also to use web driver you have to install webdriver_manager
+Don't forget to install webdriver_manager to before change the code
 ```c
   pip install webdriver-manager
 ```